A good pair of gaiters is a key piece of shooting kit when you're rough shooting. Here are some of the best.

 We advise you on what to wear shooting, whether at the clay ground or in the field

-If you’re in the market for new boots for shooting this season then cast your eye down this list.
-We’ve…
+If you’re in the market for the best shooting boots around then cast your eye down this list.
+We’ve picked…

 Tips for buying